ComfyUI Extension: Use Everywhere (UE Nodes)

 If you select multiple restrictions, all must be satisfied for the node to send.

-The final line in the restrictions box is the Priority, which has an automatically calculated value which you can choose to override.
 If two more more Anything Everywhere nodes match the same input, the higher priority node is used.
 If there is a tie, no connection is made.
 When there is a tie, if you right-click on the canvas you will find an option to show which nodes are the problem.

 Seed Everywhere

-Seed Everywhere connects to any unconnected INT input with seed in the input name (seed, noise_seed, etc), and it has the control_after_generate feature.
-So if you convert the seed widgets to inputs you can use the same seed everywhere.
+Seed Everywhere connects to any unconnected INT input which matches the regex seed|随机种 (basically all the default seed input names).
+It has the control_after_generate feature.
+So if you mark the seed widgets as allowing UE Connections, you can use the same seed everywhere.

 Prompts Everywhere